headhunter25112/Excel_Projects/README.md

 # My Excel Projects Repository

-Welcome to my collection of Excel projects!
 This repository serves as a central hub for all the Excel-based work I've done, showcasing my skills in data analysis, visualization, and spreadsheet management.
 Here, you'll find a variety of projects, from simple data manipulations to more complex financial models and interactive dashboards.

 ## What's Inside